Sllambias/yucca/README.md

 </div>

 # Yucca
-All-Purpose Segmentation Framework.
-Yucca is designed to be plug-and-play while still being heavily customizable.
-This allows users to employ the basic Yucca models as solid baselines but it also allows users to change and experiment with exact features in a robust and thoroughly tested research environment.
+End-to-end modular machine learning framework for classification, segmentation and unsupervised learning.
+Yucca is designed to be plug-and-play while still allowing for effortless customization.
+This allows users to employ the basic Yucca models as solid baselines, but it also allows users to change and experiment with exact features in a robust and thoroughly tested research environment.
 The Yucca project is inspired by Fabien Isensee's [nnUNet](https://github.com/MIC-DKFZ/nnUNet).

 ![alt text](yucca/documentation/illustrations/end_to_end_diagram.svg?raw=true)